ASofterSpace/BoardGamePlayer/README.md

 ## Setup

-Download our Toolbox-Java (which is a separate project here on github) into an adjacent directory on your hard drive.
+Download our Toolbox-Java and Toolbox-JavaScript (which are separate projects here on github) into adjacent directories on your hard drive.

 Start the build by calling under Windows: